Eastern Christian monasticism: Syrian monasticism

+East Syriac Church

 Under pressure from their Zoroastrian rulers, the Synod of Beth Lapat in 484 declared that the teaching of Nestorius was to be the official doctrine of the Assyrian Church of the East, and decreed that all monks and nuns should marry.
 This severely weakened the church and spiritual life declined.
 Some opponents to this decision left altogether and joined the newly established Monophysite church.

 This decision was reverted in 553, and in 571 Abraham the Great of Kashkar founded a new monastery on Mt.
 Izla with strict rules.
 The third abbot of this monastery was his student Babai the Great (551 - 628).
 Babai finally drove out the married monks from Mt.
 Izla, and as "visitor of the monasteries of the north" ensured that the monastic ideal was taken seriously throughout northern Mesopotamia.
+East Syriac monasticism then spread across the Silk roads to Central Asia.